glubsy/livestream_saver/README.md

 Cookies (in Netscape format) are needed to access membership-only videos as well as age-restricted videos (if you sold your soul to Youtube and your account is "verified").

+The example config file is a only a convenience to override the default values, but it is optional.

 # Monitoring a channel

 Monitor a given Youtube channel for any upcoming livestream by requesting the channel's *videos* and *community* tabs every few minutes.